 There are two user-definable modes if the current available picture modes are not suitable for your need.
-You can use one of the picture modes (except the User 1/2) as a starting point and customize the settings.
+You can use one of the picture modes (except the User 1/User 2) as a starting point and customize the settings.

-- 1. Press MENU/EXIT and then press ◄ / ▶ until the PICTURE menu is highlighted. - 2.
-Press ▼ to highlight Picture Mode and press <//> to select User 1 or User 2. - 3.
-Press $\mathbf{\nabla}$ to highlight Reference Mode.
+- 1. Press MENU/EXIT to open the On-Screen Display (OSD) menu.

+- Go to the PICTURE > Picture Mode menu.

+- Press ◀/▶ to select User 1 to User 2.

+- 4. Press ▼ to highlight Reference Mode.

-This function is only available when User 1, or User 2 mode is selected up in the Picture Mode sub-menu item.
+This function is only available when User 1 or User 2 mode is selected up in the Picture Mode sub-menu item.

-- 4. Press \blacktriangleleft /> to select a picture mode that is closest to your need. - 5.
-Press \checkmark to select a menu item to be changed and adjust the value with \blacktriangleleft / \blacktriangleright .
-See "Fine-tuning the image quality in user modes" below for details. - 6.
-When all settings have been done, highlight Save Settings and press ENTER on the projector or remote control to store the settings. - 7.
+- 5. Press ◀/▶ to select a picture mode that is closest to your need. - Press ▼ to select a sub-menu item to be changed and adjust the value with ◀ /►.
+See "Fine-tuning the image quality in user modes" below for details. - When all settings have been done, highlight Save Settings and press MODE/ENTER to store the settings. - 8.
 The confirmation message 'Setting Saved' displays.